 How does an AI Gateway ensure enhanced security architecture?

-AI Gateways provide a robust security architecture through:
+AI Gateways provide an advanced security architecture through:

 - Data encryption, access control, and authentication to protect sensitive data.